Demonstration Experiments: Abstract

 \section{Abstract}

-Adaptive experiments are used extensively in online platforms, healthcare and biotechnology, and a variety of other settings.
-In many of these applications, the main goal is not to precisely estimate a treatment effect, but to {demonstrate} that at least one candidate intervention yields a positive effect, for some subpopulation, on some measured outcome.
-We formalize this objective in a multi-armed bandit framework and develop inference procedures for testing whether any arm’s mean exceeds a given threshold under fully adaptive sampling: one which pools information across promising arms, and one which corresponds to time-uniform multiple inference on the means of individual arms.
-To support the latter, we establish a moderate deviations principle for the sequential $t$-statistic, justifying asymptotic confidence sequences in settings where the number of arms is large relative to the sample size.
-To illustrate how adaptive design can target the proposed statistics, we recast experimental design as bandit optimization where an arm's reward corresponds to its signal-to-noise ratio, and analyze an adaptive allocation rule for which we establish a logarithmic regret bound.
+Adaptive experiments are used extensively in online platforms, healthcare and biotechnology, and the social sciences.
+Often, the primary goal is not to precisely estimate a treatment effect but to {demonstrate} that at least one candidate intervention yields a positive effect, for some subpopulation and on some measured outcome.
+We formalize this objective as testing the global null in a threshold bandit framework, and develop two inference procedures that are valid under general adaptive sampling: one that pools information across promising arms, and one based on time-uniform multiple testing of individual arm means.
+To support the latter, we establish a moderate-deviations principle for the sequential $t$-statistic, justifying asymptotic confidence sequences in settings where the number of arms is large relative to the sample size.
+To illustrate how adaptive designs can target the proposed statistics, we recast experimental design as bandit optimization with an arm's reward given by its signal-to-noise ratio, and analyze an allocation rule for which we establish a logarithmic regret bound.
 We apply the methods in a simulation study of targeting unconditional cash transfer programs.

 {\it Keywords:} Hypothesis testing, experimental design, multi-armed bandit, sequential inference